SmartToolFactory/Compose-Image/README.md

 A composable that lays out and draws a given `ImageBitmap`.
 This will attempt to
 size the composable according to the `ImageBitmap`'s given width and height.

-`ImageScope` contains `Constraints` since `ImageWithConstraints` uses `BoxWithConstraints` also it contains information about canvas width, height and top left position relative to parent `BoxWithConstraints`.
+ `ImageScope` returns constraints, width and height of the drawing area based on `contentScale`
+* and rectangle of `imageBitmap` drawn.
+When a bitmap is displayed scaled to fit area of Composable
+* space used for drawing image is represented with `ImageScope.imageWidth` and
+* `ImageScope.imageHeight`.
+*
+* When we display a bitmap 1000x1000px with `ContentScale.Crop` if it's cropped to 500x500px
+* `ImageScope.rect` returns `IntRect(250,250,750,750)`.

-This composable enables building other `Image` based Composables that require you to know which section of Composable image is drawn to or which section of Bitmap is drawn to `Canvas`
+This composable enables building other `Image` based Composables that require you to know spaces around `ImageBitmap` with `ContentScale ` or which section of Bitmap is drawn to `Canvas`

 ```kotlin
 @Composable